 How to balance power and control when using Dataflow with an OLTP SQL Database

-Jun-14 14:30-14:55 UTC
+Jun-14 14:30-14:55 in Upper Bay

 We created a Python SDK-based Dataflow streaming pipeline for a major French retail company.
 When notified, the pipeline efficiently reads large CSV files from Google Cloud Storage and selects, inserts, upserts, and deletes rows from a Cloud SQL Postgres database with a controlled number of connections.